-- 1) For production of high vacuum - Gas masks containing activated charcoal are used for breathing in coalmines.
-They adsorb poisonous gases. - 3) Silica and aluminium gels are used as adsorbents for controlling humidity. - 4) Removal of colouring matter from solutions.
+- 1. for production of high vacuum. - 2.
+Gas masks containing activated charcoal is used for breathing in coalmines.
+They adsorb poisonous gases. - 3.
+Silica and aluminum gels are used as adsorbents for controlling humidity. - 4.
+Removal of coloring matter from solutions. - 5.
+It is used in heterogeneous catalysis.

-5) It is used in heterogeneous catalysis.
+6. in separation of inert gas.

-6) In separation of inert gas.
+7. as adsorption indicators.

-7) As adsorption indicators.
+8. in chromatographic analysis.

-8) In chromatographic analysis.
+9. Qualitative analysis, e.g., Lake Test for Al +.

-9) Qualitative analysis, e.g., lake test for Al ^{3+.}
+2. OBJECTIVE OF THE STUDY